eosc-life/WP2_workshop_tool_packaging/ML/README.md

 ## [The Secondary Structure Prediction Project]:
 The project stands on the github repository: `https://github.com/vinclaveglia/bcc_2020_packaging`.
-It is composed of several python files and a trained neural networl model.
+It is composed of several Python files and a trained neural network model.

 It is necessary that a `setup.py` exists in the project.
 It is necessary to package the project.